Reflections on acceptance Acceptance is the master key to our inner peace. I hope to explain to you here why...Read More

-We learnt in Part 1 of ‘On Being Wise’ that wisdom is ultimately about how you understand human nature, the problems humans deal with and their solutions.
+We learned in Part 1 of ‘On Being Wise’ that wisdom is ultimately about how you understand human nature, the problems humans deal with and their solutions.
 This implies the need to understand first the rules that govern you and then the rules that govern human beings and societies in general.
 Yes, it all begins with how you understand and govern yourself.
 Counsellors are people who apply wisdom in their job.
-In a big survey they were asked what is the most important factor contributing to how they perform their job.
-The highest response was “my counselling experience with clients” but the second highest response was “the work I have done on myself”.
-Note that courses, seminars, university and supervision came after that.
+In a big survey, they were asked what is the most important factor contributing to how they perform their job.
+The highest response was “my counselling experience with clients” but the second-highest response was “the work I have done on myself”.
+Note that courses, seminars, university, and supervision came after that.

 Reflect before reacting

 I remember a tale I read in my childhood that had a great impact on me.
 A farmer came back home from the fields and saw his toddler lying on the floor crying, bleeding heavily, and bites all over his body.
 The farmer then noticed his dog sitting quietly in the corner with his face covered in blood.
 The farmer was so enraged that he took the gun and shot the dog.
 He rushed to the bathroom, carrying his child, and in the bathroom he found a wolf lying on the floor, bleeding to death from the bites of the loyal dog.
 Apparently the dog saved the life of the toddler.

 Such reactivity indeed gets us all into trouble: in relationships and in our workplace.
 Contaminated filters in our automatic mind distorts the perception and meaning of reality.
 We operate on our preconditioned assumptions only to regret the consequences later.
 Your impulsiveness might be justified as ‘intuition’, ‘instinct’, ‘spontaneity’ or something else.